NielsIH/ImageMapper/README.md

 - ✅ Coordinate tracking (display in marker details)

 ### Phase 2: Export and Sync (Next)
-- Data export in multiple formats (HTML report implemented)
+- ✅ Data export in multiple formats (HTML report implemented)
+- ✅ Import and export of maps with markers and images

 ## Technical Stack